 Geophysical Institute

-Proximity to the Arctic provides excellent opportunities for high-latitude geosciences.
-Major research programs are underway in space physics, atmospheric science, seismology, volcanology, satellite remote sensing, tectonics and sedimentation.
-The institute operates a rocket range for space research and a satellite ground station with processing and archiving capabilities for earth science support.
-In addition, the Alaska Volcano Observatory, the Alaska Earthquake Center, Alaska Climate Research Center and the Alaska Center for Unmanned Aircraft Systems Integration are located at the institute.
+The GI’s collection of 19 facilities and laboratories is unique, allowing our scientists to pursue a wide range of research that is based on the ground, in the air through manned and unmanned aircraft, or in space.
+The institute operates Poker Flat Research Range — the only university-owned rocket range in the U.S. — for space research, and the Alaska Satellite Facility, a satellite ground station with processing and archiving capabilities for earth science support.
+In addition, the Alaska Volcano Observatory, the Alaska Earthquake CenterAlaska Climate Research Center and the Alaska Center for Unmanned Aircraft Systems Integration are located at the institute.
 More than 75,000 books, 350 journals and other specialized media are maintained at the Keith B. Mather Library.

-GI faculty and students benefit from the coupled activities of education and research.
+GI faculty and student researchers benefit from the coupled activities of education and research.
 Undergraduate and graduate students find work in research programs while gaining academic credit toward their degrees.
 Most GI faculty have joint appointments, providing teaching opportunities at the College of Natural Science and Mathematics or the College of Engineering and Mines.

 More than 500 permanent field sites are operated throughout Alaska and are associated with the Poker Flat Research Range, the Alaska Earthquake Center, the Alaska Volcano Observatory and the Permafrost Research Laboratory.